- Students on the program receive excellent intensive courses in German, allowing them to make rapid improvement in the language.

 All Trinity students who wish to study away are required to submit a Request to Study Away by the first week of December of the academic year prior to study.

 Requests to Study Away during the 2012-2013 academic year will be done online.
-This new system will be available in November 2011 and information and instructions will be provided to all students from the Office of International Programs.
-You may also contact the OIP with any questions about the Request process.
+This new system will be available in November 2011 and information and instructions will be provided to all students from the Office of Study Away.
+You may also contact the OSA with any questions about the Request process.